DejvCodes/DejvCodes/README.md

 <!-- I'm currently learning more about Vue 3 and Nuxt. 🌱 -->

-In the future, I would also like to build mobile applications with React Native. 📱
+In the future, I would like to build mobile applications with React Native. 📱

 Most of the time, you can find me coding or at the gym.
 My favourite way to relax?
 Travelling. <br>
 I love cars, motorbikes, fitness, great coffee and of course coding.